VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 VA loans and conventional loans are just two options that qualifying borrowers can use to finance a home purchase.
-Before unpacking the differences between these types of home loans, let’s first get a little more acquainted with the basics of these loan programs.
+Before unpacking the differences between these types of home loans, let’s first get a little more acquainted with their basics.

 Conventional Loans